Ezeah/Solana-Bootcamp-Final-Project/README.md

 - [License](#License)

 ## Features
+### Minting NFTs
-Minting NFTs: Users can mint new NFTs by specifying metadata, including color, rarity, and a short description.
+Users can mint new NFTs by specifying metadata, including color, rarity, and a short description.
 Each minted NFT is assigned a unique identifier (mint address).

+### Transferring NFTs
-Transferring NFTs: NFTs can be securely transferred from one user to another.
+NFTs can be securely transferred from one user to another.
 Ownership changes are reflected in the associated token accounts.

+### Burning NFTs
-Burning NFTs: Users have the option to burn (destroy) NFTs, reducing the total supply.
+Users have the option to burn (destroy) NFTs, reducing the total supply.
 After burning, the associated metadata is updated, and the association account is set to undefined.

 ## Getting started